justachetan/justachetan/README.md

 ### Hi there 👋

+I am a Ph.D. student at Cornell University working in Graphics and Vision.
 I completed my undergraduate from IIIT Delhi, where I majored in Computer Science and Applied Mathematics.
 For more details about my work and projects, check out my [website](http://justachetan.github.io)!

 <!--
 **justachetan/justachetan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.